Alex0Blackwell/c-cpp-DSA/README.md

 		- return BST of lowest common ancestor
 		- return the least depth from the root
 		- print the tree level by level
-- *binSearch-mergeSort*
-  - **Binary Search and Merge Sort**
-    - Binary and Merge sort with generics programming

 - *linkedList*
   - **Singly Linked List**
     - *Methods include*